 NOMENCLATURE

-Figure 1A and Figure 1B illustrations identify the frequently used operating components of the rifle.
-Note that the safety is protruding fully from the left side of the trigger guard and is therefore in its "on" (safe) position.
+Figure 1.
+In these illustrations the frequently used operating components are identified.
+Note that the safety is protruding fully from the right side of the trigger guard and is therefore in its "on" (safe) position.

-LOCKING DEVICE INSTALLATION INSTRUCTIONS
+LOCKING DEVICE Installation instructions